BSc Agriculture: Career Path

 • Extension: As more farmers adopt new technologies and practices, the demand for extension agents is expected to grow.

-• Agribusiness management: As the agriculture industry continues to grow, there will be a need for managers who can oversee the production and distribution of agricultural products.
+• Agribusiness management: As the agriculture industry continues to grow, managers who can oversee the production and distribution of agricultural products will be needed.

-• Agricultural engineering: As technology continues to advance, the demand for agricultural engineers is expected to grow.
+• Agricultural engineering: As technology advances, the demand for agricultural engineers is expected to grow.

-• Agricultural meteorology and climatology: As climate change continues to be a concern, the demand for agricultural meteorologists and climatologists is expected to grow.
+• Agricultural meteorology and climatology: As climate change continues to be a concern, the demand for farming meteorologists and climatologists is expected to grow.

 • Biotechnology: The demand for biotechnology in agriculture is expected to grow as genetic modification becomes more prevalent in the industry.

-• Environment: As the world population grows, the demand for conservation and environment-related job roles is expected to grow.
+• Environment: As the world population grows, the demand for conservation and environment-related job roles is expected to increase.

 • Food Processing: The food and beverage industry is expected to grow as the world population continues to grow and the demand for food increases.

-• Teaching and education: The demand for professors and teachers in universities and colleges is expected to grow as more students choose to pursue an education in agriculture and related fields.
+• Teaching and education: The demand for professors and teachers in universities and colleges is expected to grow as more students pursue an education in agriculture and related fields.

 Duties, Tasks, Roles, and Responsibilities

-The duties, tasks, roles, and responsibilities of individuals with a BSc Agriculture degree may vary depending on their specific field of study and the job they are in.
-However, some common responsibilities include:
+The duties, tasks, roles, and responsibilities of individuals with a BSc Agriculture degree may vary depending on their field of study and job.
+However, some everyday responsibilities include:

-• Farming: Planning, planting, harvesting and maintaining crops and managing livestock.
+• Farming: Planning, planting, harvesting, maintaining crops, and managing livestock.

 • Research: Conducting research on various aspects of agriculture, including plant breeding, animal genetics, soil science, and agricultural engineering.